smart-data-models/dataModel.SocialMedia/SMCollection/doc/spec_ES.md

       type: Property
       x-ngsi:
         model: https://schema.org/address
+    alternateName:
+      description: 'An alternative name for this item'
+      type: Property
     areaServed:
       description: 'The geographic area where a service or offered item is provided'
       type: Property
       x-ngsi:
         model: https://schema.org/Text
+    dataProvider:
+      description: 'A sequence of characters identifying the provider of the harmonised data entity.'
+      type: Property
+    dateCreated:
+      description: 'Entity creation timestamp.
+This will usually be allocated by the storage platform.'
+      format: date-time
+      type: Property
+    dateModified:
+      description: 'Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform.'
+      format: date-time
+      type: Property
     description:
       description: 'General description of the SMCollection.'
       type: Property